anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_2-Dive-into-the-Competition.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.2.4-EDA-plots-I">2.2.4 EDA plots I<a class="anchor-link" href="#2.2.4-EDA-plots-I"> </a></h3><p>After generating a couple of basic statistics, it's time to come up with and validate some ideas about the data dependencies.
+<h3 id="EDA-plots-I">EDA plots I<a class="anchor-link" href="#EDA-plots-I"> </a></h3><p>After generating a couple of basic statistics, it's time to come up with and validate some ideas about the data dependencies.
 Again, the train DataFrame from the taxi competition is already available in your workspace.</p>
 <p>To begin with, let's make a scatterplot plotting the relationship between the fare amount and the distance of the ride.
 Intuitively, the longer the ride, the higher its price.</p>
 <p>To get the distance in kilometers between two geo-coordinates, you will use Haversine distance.
 Its calculation is available with the haversine_distance() function defined for you.
 The function expects train DataFrame as input.</p>
 <p>Instructions:</p>